Talvish/Tales/README.md

 Tales started its life on Jetty 7.x/JDK 1.6 and now requires Jetty 9.x/JDK 1.8.
 While Jetty is used it isn't directly exposed in the framework and developers, when creating services, generally do not deal with servlets or other J2EE-like classes and configuration.

+For more details please view the [wiki pages](https://github.com/Talvish/Tales/wiki).

 Latest Changes
 --------------------
 January 7, 2015 - Major updates in Tales 1.6.5 include: